5 Steps for When your Handmade Products Aren’t Selling

 Use Forums

 Head to forums and ask for brutally honest feedback.
-That doesn’t give people permission to be rude but reassure them your feelings won’t be hurt if they share their honest opinions.
+That doesn’t give people permission to be rude, but reassure them that your feelings won’t be hurt if they share their honest opinions.

-What surrounds your products also has a big impact on how shoppers perceive your products, so get people to give their overall impression of your online shop.
+What surrounds your products also has a big impact on how shoppers perceive your products, so get people to give their overall impression of your online shop or a photo of your craft show setup.

 Ask specific questions such as: